alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

 - Every piece of Cyberware increases the DR for nanopower/magic tests by +1.

-- Every piece of Cyberware increases the DR for social test by +1.
+- Every piece of Cyberware increases the DR for social tests by +1.

 # Magic/Nanopowers
 New Nano-powers/magic can be acquired in-game.
 Procedures vary.
 It always takes Karma Points to successfully acquire a new Nano-power and sometimes also costs credits.

 The Nano-Power Skill increases the chances of successfully activating a Nano-power, giving you a bonus on your activation test.
 Your nanopower skill also makes it more difficult for targets of your power to resist.
-If the power call for a resistance test, adjust the DR by your skill rating.
+If the power calls for a resistance test, adjust the DR by your skill rating.

 ## Controlling and Unleashing Nano-powers
 A key feature of Shadowrun magic is the ability to decide the amount of risk and reward involved in casting a spell.
 RAW CY_Borg has a risk attached to activating nano-powers, but gives no opportunity for characters to affect that risk.
 By RAW, activating a nano-power is also fairly difficult, which makes it very risky.